United Airlines Passengers Trapped On Canadian Runway For 14 Hours After Plane Doors Froze Shut

 — SONJAY (@sonjaydutterson) January 20, 2019

 After being trapped on board for around 12 hours, officials from Goose Bay Airport finally arrived on board.
-They distributed food from Tim Horton and water to the passengers and at around 7am, those on board were finally able to get off the plane in groups of 15 to 20 to go and stretch their legs inside the terminal.
+They distributed food from Tim Horton and water to the passengers and at around 7 a.m.
+Those on board were finally able to get off the plane in groups of 15 to 20 to go and stretch their legs inside the terminal.